presslabs/zinc/README.md

 Enabling or disabling can be done from the admin or by implementing a django app (see lattice_sync for an example)

+### HealthChecks

+Zinc will create a Route53 Health Check for each IP.
+If Route53 deems the IP unavailable, it will stop routing traffic to it.

+Currently the Health Checks are hardcoded to expect all servers to accept requests with the same FQDN (defaults to node.presslabs.net, set `ZINC_HEALTH_CHECK_FQDN` to change).

 ### Policies